rpsft/etlbox/ETLBoxDocu/articles/support_us.md

 ## Getting professional help

 I started to create this toolbox about 2 years ago and I'm still happy to improve and maintain it.
-Though I did put a lot of effort in it, I still think of it as my favourite project and enjoy to add new code and functionalities to it.
+Though I did put a lot of effort in it, I still think of it as my favorite project and enjoy to add new code and functionalities to it.

 I am a software developer with focus on C# and Sql, working more than 10 years in BI and ETL environments.